martinjurkov/martinjurkov/README.md

 <h3>Hello, I'm Martin</h3>

-<p>I am JavaScript/React developer and web developer with the enthusiastic approach to learn new things and absorb everything what is
-  needed to achieve my goals in softwer development.</p>
+<p>I am JavaScript/React developer with the enthusiastic approach to learn new things and absorb everything what is needed to achieve my goals in softwer development.</p>

 <p>🌱 I’m currently learning more advanced React tools like Redux, Next.js, hooks like Reducers, etc.
 In the future I would like to learn tools like TypeScript, GraphQL, Firebase and after that MERN Stack (MongoDB, Express.js, React.js and Node.js)</p>